bicoco/java-list-helpers/README.md

 # Java List Helpers

-It's a useful library for working with Java List.
+Useful library to work with Java Lists.

 ## Maven Snippet

-If you are using Maven, configure the following dependency in your pom.xml:
+If you are using Maven, configure the following dependency in your `pom.xml`:

 ```xml
 <dependency>